 “Not well.
 We’ve had a few dealings.
 He doesn’t cheat chasers on stakes, and he’s not averse to women plying the trade.”

-“He’s a knight, in the ancient sense of the word,” Brander said quietly.
+“He’s a knight, in the ancient sense of the word,” Brander said.
 “He’s chivalrous and kind and takes his protection duties very seriously.
 He’s been cleaning up the guard.
-They had a huge scandal a few years ago, where several where charged with accepting bribes to transfer confiscated tech to the underground.
-The knight superiors’ neglect led to it, and they were happy he wanted to take on the challenge.
-Most are happy his influence is so strong.
-Some are upset they’re no longer getting the bribes they depended upon to live a far more outrageous lifestyle than their pay allowed.
-A few of those faced him and Lapis last night.”
+They had an enormous scandal a few years ago, where several accepted bribes to transfer confiscated tech to the underground.
+The knight superiors’ neglect led to it, and they were happy he wanted to take on the challenge of rooting out the bad bits.
+Some guards who survived the purge hate that they’re no longer getting the payoffs they depended upon to live a far more outrageous lifestyle than their salary allowed.
+A few of them faced him and Lapis last night.”

 “And what do you know of his father?”

 Lapis felt herself freeze.
-What had Caitria said to him about Sir Armarandos’s father?
-“I only know what he told me while we were in the stable,” she said, forcing her voice to remain steady.
+What did Caitria relate about the odd little conversation?
+“I only know what Sir Armarandos and Guard Superior Fyor told me while we were in the stable,” she said, forcing her voice to remain steady.
 She needed calm.
 Coolness.
 Detachment.
-“That he gets bored and does outrageous things to liven his days.
-Like have tea with Krios.”
+“They said he gets bored and does outrageous things to liven his days, like having tea with Krios.”

 “If he has tea with Krios, then he’s not a threat to our cause,” Tearlach said.
 “I can’t imagine he’d entertain anyone he wasn’t absolutely certain about.
 I suppose we need to ask.”